cristinajiang/Airbnb--SQL-/README.md

 # Airbnb--SQL-
 # Airbnb Analysis SQL Intro:
-  When I was studying abroad in London, I wanted to travel to Amersterdan, Netherland because of the great food, great views, and it is the perfect biking place!
+  When I was studying abroad in London, I wanted to travel to Amsterdam, Netherlands because of the great food, great views, and it is the perfect biking place!
 (If you don't know already, I love biking!)
-  I went to airbnb website to look for a decent place to stay in Amersterdan.
+  I went to airbnb website to look for a decent place to stay in Amsterdam.
 When I was scrolling through the page, an idea sparked.
-I wanted to use SQL to run some analysis to better understand the airbnb in Amersterdan.
+I wanted to use SQL to run some analysis to better understand the airbnb in Amsterdam.
-  So I got a dataset that included 500 Amersterdan airbnb hosts information, including price, availability, reviews, url, location, etc.
+  So I got a dataset that included 500 Amsterdam airbnb hosts information, including price, availability, reviews, url, location, etc.

   In this project, I used SQL to analyze two questions I wanted to explore:
-  # 1. What are the top 15 earners in Amersterdan Airbnb?
+  # 1. What are the top 15 earners in Amsterdam Airbnb?
        To answer this question, I need the total revenue for a particular month.
 However, there is no revenue column.
 So I decided to use the "price" column and multiply it by the "30-availability_30" as booked rooms and arrange them by descending order.